-Stylometry is the study of assessing a person's writing style, with many stylometric features being proposed in literature \cite{neal_surveying_2017}.
-These features are like a writer's fingerprint, including syntax, the vocabulary used, the structure and size of sentences, and other idiosyncrasies of the author.
-All these features can be detected statistically and used in tasks like authorship attribution~\citep{stamatatos2009survey}.
-However, classic authorship attribution has been shown to struggle with smaller LLMs, such as GPT-2~\cite{uchendu_authorship_2020}.
+Stylometry is the statistical analysis of variations in literary style, with numerous stylometric features proposed in literature \cite{neal_surveying_2018}.
+These features serve as a writer's fingerprint and include aspects such as syntax, vocabulary, sentence structure, sentence length, and other unique authorial characteristics.
+All of these features can be statistically analyzed and utilized in tasks like authorship attribution~\citep{stamatatos_survey_2009}.
+However, traditional authorship attribution techniques have shown challenges when applied to even smaller language models like GPT-2~\cite{uchendu_authorship_2020}.

-Sensorimotor norms are categories based on human cognition.
-Perceptual modalities like "hearing" or action effectors like "hand" are well researched in psychology and cognitive semantics~\cite{lynott_lancaster_2020}, but there is yet little research in computer science.
-In our approach, a secret key derived from the generated output selects the sensorimotor category and thus influences the generated words, e.g., for the olfactory category "smells funny" would be preferred over "looks funny".
+Sensorimotor norms are classifications based on human cognition.
+Perceptual modalities, such as "hearing", and action effectors, such as "hand", have been extensively researched in psychology and cognitive semantics ~\cite{lynott_lancaster_2020}.
+However, there is still limited research in computer science on this topic.
+In our approach, a secret key derived from the generated output selects the sensorimotor category, thereby influencing the generated words.
+For example, "smells funny" would be preferred over "looks funny" for the olfactory category.

 An acrostic is a text in which the first letter of each sentence can be combined to spell out a hidden message or word.
-Historically, acrostica have been used by authors by encoding their authorship~\cite{johnson2006authorial} with variations of their names being the hidden acrostic.
-A famous example of an acrostic is reported in Appendix~\ref{tab:acrostic-schwarz}.
-In our approach, the secret key controls the letters to be used as the first letter of the first word of a generated sentence.
-The main contributions presented in this paper are:
+Historically, authors have used acrostics to encode their authorship~\cite{johnson2006authorial}, often incorporating variations of their names into the hidden message.
+A notable example of an acrostic can be found in Appendix~\ref{tab:acrostic-schwarz}.
+In our method, the secret key determines which letters are used as the first letter of the first word in each generated sentence.

-\begin{itemize} \itemsep0em \item We propose an ensemble watermark approach for LLMs based on changing token logits on a token and sentence-based level to embed novel stylometric features combined with an established red-green watermark. \item We show that this provides more resilience against paraphrasing attacks for three LLMs and three different parameter settings and provides the best detection rate. \item We propose a detection method that works for any combination of our ensemble watermark features, even in isolation, without any changes to the function. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \itemsep0em \item We propose an ensemble watermark approach for LLMs based on changing token logits on a token and sentence-based level to embed novel stylometric features combined with an established red-green watermark. \item We show that this provides more resilience against paraphrasing attacks for three LLMs and three different parameter settings and provides the best detection rate. \item We propose a detection method that works for any combination of our ensemble watermark features, even in isolation, without any changes to the function. \end{itemize}